TheJessieKirk/jam_fallout_3/JXPMamaDolcesFixes/JXPMamaDolcesFixes Readme.txt

       Made a new electrical switch object with a script to control both opening and closing the door without interfering with the "ambush" script or an NPCs ability to activate it.
+    0.1.1
+      Removed a uneccessary requirement for Point Lookout.
+Sorry!
+      Made 100% compatible with the Updated Unofficial Fallout 3 Patch.

                                   7. CREDITS